AM General M-998/M-1025 'Humvee' (HMMWV)

 Weights and loadings

-5,910 kg (13,029 lb)
+Weight, empty: 5,910 kg (13,029 lb)

 Power train

-One 130 hp LDS-465-1 Multifuel turbo engine
+Engine: One 130 hp LDS-465-1 Multifuel turbo

 Power-to-weight ratio:

-5-speed manual transmission
+Transmission: 5-speed manual transmission

-Divorced 2-speed transfer case
+Transfer case: Divorced 2-speed transfer case

 Axles: